metaskills/minitest-spec-rails/README.md

 ### Assertion Methods

-If you are upgrading from Test::Unit, there are a few missing assertions that have been renamed or are no longer available within MiniTest.
+If you are upgrading from Test::Unit, there are a few missing assertions that have been renamed or are no longer available within Minitest.

 * The method `assert_raise` is renamed `assert_raises`.
 * There is no method `assert_nothing_raised`.
 There are good reasons for this on [Ryan's blog entry](http://blog.zenspider.com/blog/2012/01/assert_nothing_tested.html).

 ### Mocha

-If you are using [Mocha](https://github.com/freerange/mocha) for mocking and stubbing, please update to the latest, 0.13.1 or higher so it is compatible with the latest MiniTest.
+If you are using [Mocha](https://github.com/freerange/mocha) for mocking and stubbing, please update to the latest, 0.13.1 or higher so it is compatible with the latest Minitest.
 If you do not like the deprecation warnings in older versions of Rails, just add this below the `require 'rails/all'` within your `application.rb` file :)

 ```ruby
 require 'mocha/deprecation'